 What made him say that?

-Well it was my art.
-My art was very representational.
+Well, it was my art.
+My art was very representative.
 There were some pen and inks of some women in Bali and it was all very detailed.
 And so he saw right away.
-But eventually it emerged and I accepted it.
+But eventually, it emerged and I accepted it.

-I have a drive to cook.
-I don’t have a drive to do anything.
+I have the drive to cook.
+I don’t have the drive to do anything.

-Everytime I see you you have your sketch open and your working in it.
+Every time I see you you have your sketch open and your working on it.
 You’re one of the few people I know who really draw in their sketchbook.

 I do.
 And I really don’t want to have to use the computer.
 But you have to.